Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tfraction_2.md

 Part d has steps missing, show denominator becoming the same before adding the numerators like other questions.

+Part b) Add S2 5/12x4

+Part d) Change denominator to 24 not 48 and change other steps accordingly

 </div>

 <div class='review'>